tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Confident enough to put yourself out there.
 The following 5-6 times you order a coffee, ask for 10% off.
 Doing this a few times will improve your confidence and help you get comfortable with asking.

 ## stress test beliefs
 before releasing a product or service, it's essential to expose them to proper scrutiny.
-For example, select the first 10 people (red team) to critique and break an idea apart.
+For example, select the first ten people (red team) to critique and break an idea apart.

 ## It's not what you know.
 It's what you do consistently.
 - Knowledge is redundant without consistent, purposeful action.
 A similar theme addressed by Peter Thiel is that education does not equate to learning.
 Thiel is more interested in what people learn rather than what educational credentials they are working on.

 ## Gut investing
-- start by exploring an idea emotionally, than do traditional due diligence using objective data.
+- start by exploring an idea emotionally, then do traditional due diligence using objective data.
 - When researching ideas emotionally, take the novel features and think about how they will impact users' emotions and play out over the long run.

 ## resilience